interactive-matter/TMC26XStepper/README.rst

 The fastest way to see your motor moving is to use the sketch *TMC262MotorTest* from the examples directory in the library (File->Examples->TMC262Stepper->TMC262MotorTest in the Arduino menu).

-It assumes the following connections for the shield or brakout board:
+It assumes the following connections for the shield or breakout board:

-* The CS Pin on Arduino Pin 8
+* The CS Pin on Arduino Pin 2
 * The DIR Pin on Arduino Pin 6
 * The STEP Pin on Arduino Pin 7
 * The ENABLE Pin on Arduino Pin 8 (even though the shield works without that connection)